anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 ### Where does this specificty come from?

+Positing this principle is equivalent to escaping the complete deterministic view of biological phenomena.
-The specificity comes from escaping a given view of determinism which is enshrined in neo-preformationist (genetic program) or fixist view in biology.
+In biology, the latter is enshrined in the (neo)preformationist view of development or fixist view of evolution.
+In physics, the latter from a reductionnist view of biological phenomena, which claims that biology can be understood in terms of deterministic trajectories of atoms.

+Letting aside, simplistic resolution of paradoxes by calling the indetermiancy of quantum effects or a chaotic systems.

 But, this can also be state in physics.
 If one uses the position and velocity of all particles that constitutes a organism, it entails complete determinism.
 If one uses all combination of DNA, it is the same.
 We argue that this is not a pertinent phase space, because it has no biological meaning: for example to express their viability.

 This relies on the highly non-ergodicty of those phase spaces in life time.
 Departing from those spaces means [Kauffman2019](reference/Kauffman2019.md) [note on Montévil2019a](note/note%20on%20Montévil2019a.md) aassuming